Update: $17.5 Million Settlement Reached in Wisconsin Firefighting Foam Contamination Suit

 Firefighters, including those stationed at military bases and airports, use a particular type of chemical-based foam to extinguish fires more effectively.

 The Centers for Disease Control and Prevention (CDC), Environmental Protection Agency (EPA), and Environmental Working Group (EWG) have reported that aqueous film-forming foam may be associated with cancer.
-Many municipal fire departments have ceased using firefighting foam containing PFAS, but military bases throughout the country continue to use the AFFF firefighting foam.

-Moreover, PFOS and PFAS in firefighting foam does not only affect those who handle it- these chemicals have been known to enter local groundwater and contaminate drinking water supplies that are accessible to those who live nearby.
+Moreover, PFOS and PFAS in firefighting foam do not only affect those who handle it- these chemicals have been known to enter local groundwater and contaminate drinking water supplies that are accessible to those who live nearby.

 How Does AFFF Firefighter Foam Work?